mhvue/scrape-news-time/README.md

 * Axios
 * Cheerio

-## To Do
+## To Do as of 8/11/20
 * Displaying Added Notes<br>
-Still note quite ready.
 While it does add a note and a user can view the notes, there is glitch causing the notes to duplicate or make a few copies of the note which is displayed.
 By refreshing the page, it seems to help with this issue.
 Minor css still need as well for better displaying purposes.
 * Scrape and Get not workng togther<br>
 There is lag when clicking on Get Articles.
 The server is scraping and then will run ajax of GET to display.
 However, a second click is sometimes needed.
 * Mobile Friendly<br>